machingclee/machingclee.github.io/static/media/376-useQuery-and-thunkactions.28ef343d.md

   The change of react-query data should also be reflected to the state in redux-store.

-- At the end wrapper is simply calling `useQuery({..., queryFn})`, with queryFn being the dispatched thunk action.
+- At the end the wrapper is simply calling `useQuery({..., queryFn})`, with queryFn being the dispatched thunk action.
 - Default `staleTime` and `gcTime` are set to 1000 to bring the debounce capability to thunk actions.

 #### Usecases